knaveenkumar-alpha/py-js-learnings/Load_Balancer/intro.md

 5. **What is the role of a Backend Service in GCP Load Balancing?**
    - A Backend Service defines the backend instances, health checks, and session affinity settings for the load balancer.

----

-These questions cover the fundamentals and advanced concepts of Load Balancers in Azure, AWS, and GCP.
-Let me know if you'd like more detailed explanations or additional questions! 🚀